 YOU MUST HAVE A GOOD GLOW PLUG BEFORE ATTEMPTING TO SET YOUR NEEDLE VALVE.
-We recommend Merlin 2003 HOT sport glow plugs - (Red).
+We recommend the Merlin 2003 HOT sport glow plugs (RED seal).
 Others may perform equally as well.

 BREAK-IN: There are many theories on break-in.
-ABC and AAC pistons and liners need very little.
-However, your rod and other moving parts need to be well seated before they can perform reliably.
-Piped engines and specifically piped ABC and AAC engines tend to work against you during break-in.
-To adequately loosen up an ABC/AAC (which has some interference fit) it must be hot.
-This means running it fast and hard, but you must do that before you break in the rod--Problem!!
-This is why almost anything works as well as the next.
+AAC (Aluminum piston, Aluminum cylinder, Chromed cylinder) engines need very little break-in.
+However, the connecting rod and other moving parts need to be well seated before they can perform reliably.
+Tuned engines and specifically tuned ABC or AAC engines tend to work against you during break-in.
+To adequately loosen up an AAC (which has some interference fit) it must be hot.
+This means running it fast and hard, but you must do that before you break in the rod---Problem!!!.
+The best thing to do is start the engine, heat it up quickly (to protect the rod) and run it fast, but rich.
 This is what we do: We run your engine for you and take the first chance.
 After we start it we heat it up immediately, but not all the way to the peak.
-We run it very rich for about 30 seconds, then come up to about 15500 and set the idle.
-It goes back and forth for about 2 minutes as we set the idle, then we test the peak RPMs.
-If it runs over 15800, 16200, 16500, & 17000 for the .36, .40, .46, and .50 respectively on the 10x6 Master Airscrew and 15% fuel, we send it to you.
-The .60 L turns the 11 X 5 APC over 15,500.
+We run it rich at about 13000 for about 30 seconds and start to set the idle.
+It goes back and forth for about 2 minutes and then we test the peak RPMs.
+If it runs over 14000 on the 12x6 APC, we send it to you.

 Expect your engine to be tighter than you are used to.
 This is not a problem.
-The engine will loosen up nicely after a few flights.
-Engines should be broken on a slightly smaller propeller than you normally would run.
-We recommend a 10x5 or a 9x7.
-This will help you achieve normal operating RPMs while still rich.
-Before starting the engine, open the needle about 5 total turns and crank it up.
-With the throttle fully open, lean the engine in until it is staged on the pipe and running about 15500.
-If it isn't still slightly rich, change to a smaller prop.
-The 9x7 Master Airscrew should work fine.
-Let it run there for 15 to 30 minutes.
-You should be now ready to fly. (visit www.dubjett.com for more on this subject)
+The engine will loosen up some after a few flights.
+To break in the engine, bolt on a slightly smaller prop (11-6), open the needle valve about 4.5 turns total and start.
+At full throttle, lean the engine in until it is staged on the pipe and running about 13500.
+If it isn't still rich, change to a smaller prop.
+The 11x6 APC or Master Airscrew should work fine.
+Let it run there for about 15-30 minutes.
+You should be ready to fly.

-SETTING THE IDLE: DON'T CHANGE THE IDLE UNTIL YOU HAVE RUN THE ENGINE-IT IS ALREADY SET.
-Your idle setting should be fairly close from the factory, so try it as-is first.
+SETTING THE IDLE: The idle setting should be fairly close from the factory, so try it as-is first.
 Look at the nut holding the throttle arm.
 The idle needle should be about flush (even) with the end of the nut.
-If not, this is a good place to start.
+If not, this is a good place to start. (our experience is that this position is still rich, but start here anyway)

-Open the throttle and set the high speed to about 500 below peak. (see below) Warm the engine and pull the throttle back.
-Set the throttle at 1/3 open, i.e. the opening should be about 1/8" (3 mm) wide.
+Open the throttle and set the high speed to about 1000 below peak. (see below) Warm the engine and pull the throttle back.
+Set the throttle at 1/3 open, i.e. the opening should be about 3/16 (4.5 mm) wide.
 Let the engine run and stabilize for 10 seconds.
 Pinch the fuel line closed.
 Does the engine speed up and die?
 If so, it's too rich--turn the idle in (clockwise) 1/4 turn.
 Repeat, warming at full throttle, pulling back to 1/3 throttle, allowing the engine to stabilize for 10 sec, pinching the tubing until the engine dies within 1-2 seconds.
-At this point, the carb should be within 1/4 turn of correct. (visit www.dubjett.com for more on this subject)
+At this point, the carb should be within 1/4 turn of correct.